Xilinx-CNS/ebpf_asm/README.md

 #### .equ

-`.equ name, immediate` defines the given name to equal the immediate (which could be a literal, or the name of another equate).
-Any size suffix on the immediate will be ignored.
+`.equ name, immediate` defines the given name to equal the `immediate` (which could be a literal, or the name of another equate).
+The `immediate` does not accept a size suffix.

 `name` is any string which does not start with a digit and does not contain a comma (`,`).
 It _may_ contain internal whitespace.